bicced/Forgecraft/README.md

-Forgecraft - an NFT game using ERC1155 implementation of minting and forging NFTs Next Js, Wagmi, Antd
+Forgecraft - an example implementation of ERC1155 for games:
 Mint Resources, Craft Resources, and Burn Resources

+Frontend built using - Next Js, Wagmi, Antd

 Deployed on the Polygon Blockchain